huohuoren4/docs/python/pytest/further_topics/example_trick/basic_pattern.md

-# Basic patterns and examples
+# Basic patterns and examples {#basic-patterns-and-examples}

-## How to change command line options defaults
+## How to change command line options defaults {#how-to-change-command-line-options-defaults}

 It can be tedious to type the same series of command line options every time you use `pytest`.
 For example, if you always want to see detailed info on skipped and xfailed tests, as well as have terser “dot” progress output, you can write it into a configuration file: